Screenshot 2026-05-03 173236.png

 Some Dancekin participants use NDIS funding to support their attendance.
 This depends on your individual plan, goals and funding arrangements.

-Dancekin may relate to goals around social participation, community connection, wellbeing, confidence, creative expression and recreational activity.
 The relevant NDIS area is often Core Supports — Assistance with Social, Economic and Community Participation.

 'Bare'